complemento/docker.otrs_easy/README.md

  2. Run the following command:

-`docker run -ti --name easy_otrs -v otrs_mysql:/var/lib/mysql -v otrs_app:/opt/otrs -p 80:80 ligero/easy_otrs`
+`docker run -ti --name otrs_easy -v otrs_mysql:/var/lib/mysql -v otrs_app:/opt/otrs -p 80:80 ligero/otrs_easy`

 The container will start to load and when see the following lines, you will be able to access OTRS (the time should be different of course):